aicis/fresco/doc/source/design.rst

 protocols and then use the standard library to turn this into a producer of simpler, native gates that can be evaluated by one or more protocol suites.

-.. note :: The standard library is work in progress.
-It currently only contains a few primitives such as generic integer comparison and some cryptographic operations such as AES and SHA-256.
-We don't think that we've found the best way to structure the library yet.
-So, expect significant changes to the standard library in future versions of FRESCO.

 The producer/consumer pattern offers great flexibility.
 It allows us to use different producer strategies.
 In FRESCO producers can